top of page

 education ´Multitasking is a myth´

-During 'Multitasking is a myth', the theory is presented in a playful way and the students experience what happens in the brain when they pay attention to several things at the same time.
+During Multitasking is a Myth, the message is delivered in a playful way, and students experience through exercises what happens in the brain when they try to focus on multiple things at once.

-At the end of the session, the students will receive a PDF copy of the booklet 'Multitasking is a myth'.
+At the end of the session, students receive a school-adapted booklet titled Multitasking is a Myth (PDF).

 Florence Stanis